antmd/EasyDocsets/README.md

         -a            Turn on TomDoc conversion (e.g. for ReactiveCocoa).
 This can sometimes help for code that hasn't been commented with special Documentation comments (/** */, ///, etc.)

+Generating the DocSet for a code-base can be a little tricky.
+For AppleDoc, you have to remember the long list of command-line options.
+For Doxygen, you need to edit a configuration file for each source tree to get the best results.

+These scripts make it easier to generate DocSets, given a few simple command-line options.

 ### Appledoc